 Exercises provide dry run for S. Korean wartime control of forces

 U.S. and South Korean soldiers fire artillery during a live-fire exercise near Rodriguez Range in South Korea.
-The exercise in March of 2012 was part of Foal Eagle, which is the largest alliance exercise of the year on the peninsula.
+The exercise in March 2012 was part of Foal Eagle, the largest alliance exercise of the year on the peninsula.

 SEOUL — Officials announced plans Thursday for the largest annual joint exercises for U.S. and South Korean troops, which will provide a dry run for the planned U.S. handover of wartime operation control of the allied forces.